ravengit/jenkins_tracker/README.md

 # JenkinsTracker

-`jenkins_tracker` is a command line utility packaged as a RubyGem that helps integrates Jenkins build information with the relevant Pivotal Tracker stories within a project.
+`jenkins_tracker` is a command line utility packaged as a [RubyGem](https://rubygems.org) that integrates [Jenkins](http://jenkins-ci.org/) build information with the relevant [Pivotal Tracker](https://www.pivotaltracker.com) stories within a project.

+It's ideally run as a Post Build Action in Jenkins.

 This utility makes some very specific assumptions about your Jenkins environment:-